Rights of Employees

 South Orange, New Jersey Sexual Orientation Discrimination Attorneys

-New Jersey and New York law each prohibit sexual orientation discrimination and sexual identity discrimination in the workplace.
-As a result, it is illegal for companies in either state to fire, refuse to promote, demote or otherwise discriminate against an employee because he or she is lesbian, gay, bisexual, transgender or transsexual.
+Sexual orientation discrimination not only is unfair, but also is unlawful.
+More specifically, both New Jersey and New York law prohibit sexual orientation discrimination and sexual identity discrimination in the workplace.
+As a result, it is illegal for companies in either state to fire, refuse to promote, demote or otherwise discriminate against an employee because they are lesbian, gay, bisexual, transgender or transsexual.

 Similarly, both New York and New Jersey make it unlawful to harass an employee because of his or her sexual orientation or sexual identity.
-Among other things, harassment can include offensive jokes and insults and other behavior such as excluding you from meetings or events, giving you less desirable assignments or hours or other mistreatment that is directed at you because of your sexual orientation or your sexual identity if it is severe or occurs frequent enough to make your work environment hostile or abusive.
+Among other things, harassment can include offensive jokes and insults, and other behavior such as excluding you from meetings or events, giving you less desirable job assignments or hours and other mistreatment that is directed at you because of your sexual orientation or your sexual identity.
+To be legally actionable, the harassment has to be severe or occur frequently enough that, collectively, it makes your work environment hostile or abusive.
+In other words, it has to have created a hostile work environment.

 - New Jersey Court Reverses Dismissal of Sexual Orientation Discrimination Case